juicedata/juicefs/docs/en/administration/sync_accounts_between_multiple_hosts.md

-Create a file named `hosts` in this directory.
-Place IP addresses of all the hosts that need to create account in this file with one host's IP per line.
+Create the Ansible inventory `hosts`, which contains IP addresses of all hosts that need to create account.

 Here we ensure an account `alice` with UID 1200 and group `staff` with GID 500 on 2 hosts: